 - Scapple: com.literatureandlatte.scapple.plist

 Move the file to a temporary location, such as your Desktop.
-Note that the preference files names will vary depending on which version of Scrivener you resetting.
-If resetting preferences does not solve your problem, then you can drag these back into the Preferences folder to restore your settings.
+If you were not able to save your settings as a preset, and resetting preferences does not solve your problem, then you can drag these back into the Preferences folder to restore your settings later.

 Reboot your Mac to ensure it flushes all stale caches of your preference file, and that all of the things that can break or start to slow down while you keep your system running, are reset.

 At this point, check to see if the problem persists.
 If so, contact technical support and let us know that you have already tried resetting your preferences.

 Everything will be reset to "factory defaults", and that will also mean that any working material you've had open in the past will not automatically load or be listed in the Recent Projects/Open Recent menu.
 This does not mean your work is gone!
 You will just need to load your documents using Finder initially, and doing so will rebuild the recent documents list for next time you open the software.